MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization: API Structure

 After writing the GPU feedback class, we now just have to write the CPU feedback class, shown in \cref{code:pid_cpu}.
-We only have two methods to overwrite here in \lstinline{computeFeedback()} and \lstinline{k_()}. \lstinline{computeFeedback()} is used to calculate new feedback gains given a new trajectory.
-For our simple PID class, we will stick to persistent PID gains so this can be left empty.
-The \lstinline{k_()} method is just the CPU version of the feedback calculation.
-For the PID, we can now use member variables to hold the history required to calculate the $i$ and $d$ portions. \begin{code*}[ht!] \lstinputlisting[language=C++,firstline=53,lastline=92]{code_examples/PID/pid.cuh} {PID CPU Implementation.
-It shows the necessary type aliases and how to compute the feedback control in \lstinline{k_()}.} \end{code*}
+We have two methods to overwrite here in \lstinline{computeFeedback()} and \lstinline{k_()}. \lstinline{computeFeedback()} is used to calculate new feedback gains given a new trajectory.
+For our simple PID class, we stick to constant PID gains so this can be left empty.
+The \lstinline{k_()} method on \cref{line:pid_cpu_k} is just the CPU version of the feedback calculation.
+For the CPU version of the PID, we can now use member variables to hold the history required to calculate the $i$ and $d$ portions.